sethmichel/Distributed-AI-Data-Infrastructure/Vocab.md

     - not acid complient
     - bad at complex queries (no joins, not relational)
     - writes are more expensive at scale
+    - doesn't support windows so needs to run in docker (linux)

 **duckdb**
 - 'sql for analytics'